 - Best Time to Visit: August – September, for the heather in full bloom

 - How to Get There: 4 hour drive from London

 - Where to Stay: Holiday cottages in Whitby

 National Parks in Wales

-There are three National Parks in Wales, one in the North, Snowdonia National Park, one in the South, Brecon Beacons and one in the West, the Pembrokeshire Coast National Park.
+There are 3 National Parks in Wales, one in the North, Snowdonia National Park, one in the South, Brecon Beacons and one in the West, the Pembrokeshire Coast National Park.

 Brecon Beacons National Park

 The Brecon Beacons National Park in South Wales is a wonder by day and night.